bastianplsfix/nimbleyetmighty/README.md

 })
 ```

-Returns a locals patch that will be merged into context after routing.
+Returns a locals patch that will be merged into context **before routing**.

-Use for:

-* request IDs
-* timing
-* logging context

 ---